Should the UK end tax breaks on burning wood for power?

 - Over the entire period over which subsidies are available to burn biomass (2012-2027), the government will forgo £2.8 billion in carbon taxes (on a mid-range estimate which assumes the UK’s post-Brexit total carbon price remains at the 2019 average).
 On a high-end estimate, the UK could forgo up to £6.4 billion.

 This tax break is in addition to direct subsidies: this report finds subsidies to large biomass power plants will cost the energy billpayer more than £1 billion this year – or almost £3 million a day.
 Up until most subsidies are due to end in 2027, we calculate UK energy billpayers will spend £13 billion in direct support to large biomass power plants (including £10bn at Drax alone).
 This figure is all the more extraordinary considering wind and solar generation is now effectively subsidy free, and guarantees real emissions reductions.

 The government is now considering further multi-billion subsidy for biomass with carbon capture and storage (BECCS) in pursuit of the UK’s net zero emissions goal.
 This research argues that biomass cannot be assumed to be carbon neutral, and so by extension BECCS projects are not guaranteed to deliver negative emissions.
 The government must only support BECCS projects when a full life cycle assessment demonstrates they are net carbon negative within the decade – and that the cost of negative emissions is equivalent to other options.

-The science: Why is biomass not inherently carbon neutral?
+Why is biomass not inherently carbon neutral?

 Gas and coal power plants in the UK pay for the CO2 they emit; both via the EU Emissions Trading System (EU-ETS), and the UK’s additional Carbon Price Support (CPS).
 Power plants that burn wood do not pay for their CO2 emissions under either scheme, as it has been assumed that burning wood is carbon-neutral.